 Paddy sat down and laughed until his sides ached.
 “Come make me another call some day and stay awhile Sammy!” he said.
 “And by the way, I know all about Old Man Coyote.
 You can tell him for me that when he is planning to catch people he should be careful not to leave footprints to give himself away.”

-Melting ice in the beaver canal due to warm days with over 33 trees down to date and some floating pieces in the water.
-Paddy’s still busy!
+There has been melting ice in the beaver canal due to warm days with over 33 trees down to date and some floating pieces in the water.
+Paddy’s still been busy!